 And, humans are nosey (sorry, curious!).
 We want to know what’s happening in your life — so share your ‘life’ through the content you add to your quotes.
 They will connect or be intrigued by the caption you add to the quote versus just the quote itself.

 You may get some comments saying ‘ohhhh love this one!‘.
 And, although they may really mean it they probably move on from it too, right?
 It’s not as though they reach back out to you a few days later saying ‘hey I love that Tony Robbins quote you posted the other day’.

 Although, let’s assume you posted some content to go with it ….

 ‘Hey remember the other day when you felt stuck to your couch?!
 I did too!
 When I read your message and Tony’s quote I was like I need to get moving too!
 Thanks for that’.

-How did this love affair between network marketers and the inspirational messages begin in the first place?
-We can probably attribute it to these 3 reasons:
+How did this love affair between entrepreneurs and the inspirational messages begin in the first place?
+We can probably attribute it to these 3 reasons: They …

-- They are easy to find and quick to post
+- are easy to find and quick to post

-- They make people feel good — that’s the hope anyways
+- make people feel good — that’s the hope anyways

-Let’s be honest — they’re easy.
-And, content marketing strategies scare people — they feel overwhelming and by posting a quote it makes us feel as though ‘at least I posted something‘, but then .. wonder why nothing happens as a result.
+And if we’re being real honest here — they’re easy.
+And, content marketing strategies can scare people — they can feel overwhelming and by posting a quote it makes us feel as though ‘at least I posted something‘, but then wonder why nothing happens as a result.

 > Clarity Encourages Action